BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_3_Setting_Up_Your_Wallet.md

 ```
 You'll get the signature as a return.

+_What is a signature?_ A digital signature is a combination of a message and a private key that can then be unlocked with a public key.
+Since there's a one-to-one correspendence between the elements of a keypair, unlocking with a public key proves that the signer controlled the corresponding private key.

 Another person can then use the `bitcoin-cli verifymessage` command to verify the signature.
 He inputs the address in question, the signature, and the message:
 ```
 $ bitcoin-cli verifymessage "n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf" "H3yMBZaFeSmG2HgnH38dImzZAwAQADcOiMKTC1fryoV6Y93BelqzDMTCqNcFoik86E8qHa6o3FCmTsxWD7Wa5YY=" "Hello, World"